Vienna Symphonic Library: Synchron Stage Vienna

 In 2013, the Vienna Symphonic Library took over the historic, landmarked "Synchronhalle" on the grounds of the Rosenhügel film studios of the Austrian Broadcasting Corporation.
 The hall, which dates back to the 1940s, was converted into a globally unique music production facility, in collaboration with the renowned Walters-Storyk Design Group and architects Schneider+Schumacher.
 Completed in September 2015, the building features several recording and control rooms, editing studios, individual booths ("iso booths"), two instrument storage facilities with several pianos and concert grand pianos and approximately 300 percussion instruments, a sheet music archive, lounges, and offices and lounges for composers, producers, staff, and guests, totalling more than 2,000 square meters.
 The heart of the modern music production facility is the large recording hall, Stage A: with its 540 m^{2}, it can accommodate an orchestra of up to 130 people.

 The first production at Synchron Stage Vienna in October 2015 was the recording of the film score of the famous Sissi trilogy.
-The score was considered lost for a long time and had therefore never been released as a CD or download.
+The score was long considered lost and had therefore never been released as a CD or download.
 The production was a historical bridge-building project: Back in 1955-1957, the original music for the three legendary films about Austria's Empress Elisabeth, which helped Romy Schneider to her international career, was recorded in what was then known as the "Synchronhalle."
 Based on the original manuscript by composer Anton Profes, Paul Hertel put together three suites which were recorded with the Synchron Stage Orchestra under Conrad Pope as conductor.
 Grammy Award winner Dennis Sands served as recording director.

 Recordings with the Synchron Stage Orchestra in the large recording hall "Stage A" of the Synchron Stage Vienna 2022.

 In March 2016, the Vienna Symphonic Library business offices moved into the new recording facility at Synchron Stage Vienna.
 On July 15, 2016, Synchron Stage Vienna was officially opened.
-More than 200 people got invited to the opening ceremony to see the state-of-the-art recording facility.
+More than 200 people were invited to the opening ceremony to see the state-of-the-art recording facility.
 Hollywood stars such as Grammy winner Nan Schwartz and Joe Kraemer were on the guest list, as were ORF Director General Alexander Wrabetz, Justice Minister Wolfgang Brandstetter and VfGH President Gerhart Holzinger.
 Karl Markovics hosted the evening.

 In addition to sampling sessions for the products of the Vienna Symphonic Library, music recordings for national and international film and television productions have been taking place regularly at Synchron Stage Vienna since 2016.
 Shortly after the official opening, Remote Control Productions, the production company of Hans Zimmer, had several projects recorded here.
 Since 2021, Synchron Stage Vienna has been an official Dolby Atmos studio and can provide stereo and surround as well as Auro-3D recordings.